run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_training_pytorch_port-forward.md

 ## runai training pytorch port-forward

-Forward one or more local ports to a pytorch training job
+forward one or more local ports to a pytorch training job

 ```
 runai training pytorch port-forward [WORKLOAD_NAME] [flags]